 The list of my clients includes numerous retailers, doctors, dentists, attorneys, several independent films, a recording studio, personal trainers, insurance agents, restaurants, bands, schools, contractors, charitable foundations, musicians, songwriters, accountants, musical instrument manufacturers, television production companies, and many others.

 Although work keeps me pretty busy, I still find time to play in my band, Savor: A Tribute to Santana.
 You can see our video.
 We average about 20 dates a year, and have played at fairs and festivals all over southern California, Arizona, and Nevada, as well as a number of casinos.
-Our CD of original Latin rock music is available on Amazon and CD Baby.
+Our CD of original Latin rock music is available on Amazon.
 Before, that I was in a band called Hook.

 So I guess I’ve come full circle: much as I tried to escape it, once a musician, always a musician!